New Years Poems

 New Year Prayer

 New Years poems can be religious.
-New Year prayer is one of the top New Year's search terms, so this New Years poem in free verse is a New Years prayer.
+New Year prayer is one of the top New Year poems search terms, so this New Year's poem in free verse is a New Years prayer.

 New Years Prayer